jatulya/Chat_App/djangoChat/README.md

     if yes -> go to the room url
     else -> create a room in db and go to the room in the function room, return details of the room to room.html
+16. we are sending msgs through ajax so that refreshing  is not required. import ajax query on the top and write the code in the bottom in room.html
+17. create a new url pattern and view for sending and storing the message